 PayU may at its sole discretion accept or refuse to provide PayU Services to a Prospective Merchant.

 Prospective Merchants desirous of availing PayU Services and duly approved by PayU for availing PayU Services, shall execute the necessary agreements/ documents with PayU.

+Referrer should create new merchant account on PayU Money website & provide blank cheque for specific educational institute.

+Although PayU Money requires multiple additional documents to approve new merchant account, but in this case PayU agrees to approve the new merchant account on basis of blank bank account cheque.

+PayU agrees to activate the merchant account in 1 business day on basis of blank cheque.

 3.4 The Agreement expressly contains all the duties of the Referrer and PayU.
 No implied duties or obligations shall be read or deemed to be read into the Agreement against the Referrer and PayU.
 Apart from this Agreement, the Referrer and PayU shall not be bound by the provisions of any agreement, arrangement or understanding between the Referrer and Prospective Merchant.